CallumAlder/ES/CW1/README.md

 ## Helpful Notes:

-1. Scripts can be made 'executable' with a shebang, e.g: #!/usr/bin/env python3.
+1. Scripts can be made 'executable' with a shebang, e.g: `#!/usr/bin/env python3`
-Then using the terminal command: chmod +x si1145.py running the script can then be done with: ./si1145.py.
+Then using the terminal command: `chmod +x si1145.py` .
+Running the script can then be done with: `./si1145.py`